-At year-end, the District had \$28,960,000 in General Obligation school building bonds, facilities maintenance, refunding, alternative and capital facilities bonds, HVAC bonds, and OPEB bonds due to the issuance for various facility improvement projects and OPEB obligations, approximately \$638,000 in energy loan liabilities due to the issuance for energy/facility improvement projects.
-The District had a net pension liability of approximately \$22,800,000 at June 30, 2017, and a net OPEB obligation of \$431,000.
+At year-end, the District had \$27,725,000 in General Obligation school building bonds, facilities maintenance, refunding, alternative and capital facilities bonds, HVAC bonds, and OPEB bonds due to the issuance for various facility improvement projects and OPEB obligations, approximately \$563,000 in energy loan liabilities due to the issuance for energy/facility improvement projects, and approximately \$62,000 in lease liabilities for security and technology equipment.
+More detailed information about the District's long-term liabilities is presented in Note 6 in the financial statements.

+The District had a net pension liability of approximately \$18,930,000 at June 30, 2018.
+See Note 9 for further information.

+The District had a net OPEB obligation of \$421,000.
+See Note 7 for further information.